Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/baselineOffset/baselineOffset.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.baselineOffset()`** modifier method moves text in a view [view](https://www.codecademy.com/resources/docs/swiftui/views) vertically relative to it's baseline.
-The bounds of the text's parent view expand to contain the modified text.
+The **`.baselineOffset()`** modifier method moves text in a view [view](https://www.codecademy.com/resources/docs/swiftui/views) vertically relative to its baseline.
+The bounds of the text's parent view expands to contain the modified text.

 ## Syntax